 In any event, the DA’s new program for juveniles is a positive “First Step,” let’s hope that the City Attorney follows suit for adults.

-If you or a loved one is accused of a prostitution related offense, do not hesitate to contact the Law Offices of Jerod Gunsberg at (323) 633-3423, or complete our confidential contact form to schedule a free consultation.
+If you or a loved one is accused of a prostitution related offense, do not hesitate to contact the Law Offices of Jerod Gunsberg at (323) 633-3423, or complete our confidential contact form to schedule a confidential consultation.